 Four-season tents are designed to handle stronger winds and snow loads.
 They usually have a lower profile and rounded dome designs that offer less interior space.
 They have fewer mesh panels and are made from heavier fabric that offers less ventilation.
 They will use more poles in order to offer a more sturdy design.
 All of this added protection comes at the price of more weight.

-Traditional thought would suggest that heavier weight equates to sturdier construction, but that is not the case with today’s designs and materials.
-You will want to look for a tent that weighs less than five pounds while hiking, and most modern tents weigh less than three pounds while offering comfort and space.
+Traditional thought would suggest that heavier weight equates to sturdier construction, but that is not the case with today’s designs and materials, especially when you look at a company like Big Agnes who've gone to extraordinary lengths to provide ultralight, hi tech gear.
+You will want to look for a lightweight tent that weighs less than five pounds while hiking, because a single person carrying all their gear can tire easily.
+But most modern backpacking tents weigh less than four pounds while offering comfort and space.
 The selection that you make will give you a chance to lower the overall weight carried.

 Attention should be paid when looking at the advertised tent weight, as they are often listed as packaged weight or trail weight (or both).
 The packaged weight takes all of the components into consideration.
 This includes body, instructions, poles, pole bag, rainfly, stakes, tent sack, and more.
 The trail weight consists of the minimum equipment you will carry to set up the tent.
 This would include the poles, rainfly, and tent body.
 The trail weight is usually used in descriptions and may be the best weight to compare this product feature.

 Today’s tent designs seek to offer more interior space without adding weight.
 Other features to consider are the location and number of doors, options for sheltered exterior spaces, and ventilation considerations.
 When you shop online, examine the pitch of the tent walls.
 Step angles tend to indicate trading less interior space for lighter weight.